-- Information can be collated from formal checks such as the progress check at age two, observations from parents and observation and assessment by the setting of the child's progress. - When specialist advice has been sought externally, this is used to help determine whether or not a child has a special educational need (SEN). - The child's key person and SENCo/Manager use this information to decide if the child has a special educational need. - If the decision is that the child does have a SEN and the parents are not already aware of a concern, then the information is shared with them.
-Once parents have been informed, they should be fully engaged in the process, contributing their insights to all future actions for their child.
+- Information can be collated from formal checks such as the progress check at age two, observations from parents and observation and assessment by the setting of the child's progress. - When specialist advice has been sought externally, this is used to help determine whether or not a child has a special educational need (SEN). - The child's key person and SENCo/Manager use this information to support the child who has a special educational need or any delay. - If a child does need additional support, intervention work or more specialised advice and strategies the information is shared with parents.
+Once parents have been informed, they should be fully engaged in the process, contributing their insights to all future actions for their child, usually with TAF meetings or SEND meetings with key staff at Pre-School.